Previous Light:

 About three weeks later, young Leslie received a letter from Wilbert E. Longfellow, commander of the Rhode Island branch of the U.S. Volunteer Life Saving Corps, who had heard about the rescue.
 He praised Leslie for "the courage it took to make the plunge for the little chap who had fallen in."
 A few weeks later, members from the corps arrived at the lighthouse to present the lad with a medal of honor for his cool-headed rescue of his little brother.

-Sometimes remote lighthouse locations become too much for family members to adjust to.
-Keeper Ellsworth Smith who was appointed keeper in 1921, came to Conimicut Shoal Light with his wife Nellie and two children.
-His wife could not adjust to the lonely life and longed for socializing on the mainland.
-Keeper Smith refused her requests to leave the lighthouse as he felt maintaining the lighthouse tower and buildings was a family affair.
+Keeper Ellsworth Smith came to Conimicut Shoal Light with his wife Nellie and two children in 1921.
+Nellie could not adjust to the lonely life and longed for socializing on the mainland, but the keeper refused her requests to go ashore.
+Many weeks passed, as Nellie became more depressed.

 By the 1930’s at times as many as 50 local fishermen would crowd the lighthouse area to fish off the rocky shore.